MeToo, Now What?: Production

 The show followed the theme of the MeToo movement and the Harvey Weinstein sexual abuse cases.
 It was hosted by Zainab Salbi, the founder of Women for Women International.

-In the five episodes, Salbi interviewed political commentator Angela Rye, writer Ijeoma Oluo, activist Nadine Strossen, and a former Alamo Drafthouse Cinema's blog editor who was accused of sexual assault as his accuser.
+In the five episodes, Salbi interviewed political commentator Angela Rye, writer Ijeoma Oluo, activist Nadine Strossen, and a former Alamo Drafthouse Cinema blog editor, Devin Faraci, who was accused of sexual assault.